-- value: a value, only used for explain. - field: the applied symbol for which a range must be determined, only for get_range. - minimize: true for minimization, false for maximization.
+- field: the applied symbol for which a range must be determined, only for get_range. - minimize: true for minimization, false for maximization.

 Returns:

 - Global: the global information of the current state of the IC. - A field for every symbol that appears in the IDP program, containing all its information.